net-daemon/netdaemon/docs/docs/Getting started/1_getting started.md

 ## Download the development environment

 Development of apps is currently recommended doing locally.
-A vscode development devcontainer has been prepared for you at [https://github.com/helto4real/hassio-add-ons/tree/master/netdaemon](https://github.com/helto4real/hassio-add-ons/tree/master/netdaemon).
-Clone the folder netdaemon to your local maching.
+A vscode development devcontainer has been prepared for you at [https://github.com/helto4real/netdaemon-app-template](https://github.com/helto4real/netdaemon-app-template).
+Use the GitHub template for your own project.
 The folder should be containing the following files:

 ![](img/netdaemonfolder.png)